 However, exercise needs vary depending on the breed and age of your pet.
 It’s a good idea to look up specific information on your dog to come up with the ideal exercise plan.

 Remember, too, that simply turning the dog outside on his own is not enough.
 You need to be engaged by playing with him or taking him on a walk to ensure he is getting enough exercise.
 If you simply can’t go outdoors, invest in a treadmill your pup can walk on, or find ways to play indoors to exhaust extra energy.

 If your dog is tearing up furniture and ingesting it, take a closer look at his nutrition.
 Dogs who are lacking vital nutrients will often eat non-food items in an attempt to improve their internal balance.

 Most commercial dog food is lacking in nutrients.
 Consider adding a tasty supplement for immune support, like NuVet Plus, to improve your dog’s overall nutrition.
-NuVet Plus is composed of natural, human-grade ingredients that are cold processed to maintain their rich nutrients and provide superior bioavailability.
+NuVet Plus is composed of natural, highest quality ingredients that are cold processed to maintain their rich nutrients and provide superior bioavailability.

 Protect the Furniture

 You can also purchase an over-the-counter deterrent product to spray on your furnishings to ensure that your canine companion is not interested in tasting the furniture.
 These sprays are bitter tasting and will deter your dog from the chewing behavior.

 If your pet leaves stains, excessively sheds, or leaves unwanted odors on your furniture, consider getting more pet-friendly furnishings.
 For example, patterns and dark colors helps to camouflage pet stains.